All Episodes

 After voicing a sense of urgency and dissatisfaction during the first week of Egypt's response to democracy protesters, the regime is sounding much more positive these days.

-The administration says the transition to a new government appears to be on track.
+Hillary Clinton to Vice President Biden, the administration says the transition to a new government appears to be on track.

 Goody.

-And then we go to the AP.
+And then we go to the AP Associated Press.

-Egypt's protesters were defiant Wednesday, this is today, after a warning from Vice President Omar Suleiman, that if protesters don't enter negotiations, a coup could take place, causing even greater chaos, raising the alarm of crackdown.
+Egypt's protesters were defiant Wednesday, this is today, after a warning from Vice President Omar Suleiman that if protesters don't enter negotiations, a coup could take place, causing even greater chaos, raising the alarm of crackdown.

 So one of the prime players here says Egypt isn't ready.